polishgerbils/Mimi-Addons/README.md

 2.)
 Open config/addons folder

 3.)
 Change folder names to your character name (check other addons you have for the proper folder name syntax)
 	Ex: My folder names would be Mimiru_36283

 4.)
-Update config\pivot\pivot.ini to your folder path for polplugins
+Update pivot .ini to your folder path for polplugins

+ 	config\pivot\pivot.ini

 # Addon Configuration insturctions